Search Menu

 Dandelion Greens

-Who would have thought that this plant taking over your garden could actually be a superfood?
+Who would’ve thought that this plant taking over your garden could actually be a superfood?
 Dandelion greens — the stem and leaf parts of the plant — are a natural source of vitamins A, C, K, D, and B. In addition, they have minerals like calcium, potassium, and prebiotics like inulin.

 Salmon Oil